rrlazar/LazarEtAl_NPJ_2025/README.md

 # Licensing

-This repository contains the datasets and analysis code of the manuscript "Afternoon to early evening bright light exposure reduces later melatonin production in adolescents".
-The datasets are licensed under CC BY-NC 4.0, while all R code is licensed under MIT.
+This repository contains the datasets and analysis code of the manuscript "Afternoon to early evening bright light exposure reduces later melatonin production in adolescents" (DOI: [10.1038/s44323-025-00040-6](https://doi.org/10.1038/s44323-025-00040-6)).
+The datasets are licensed under the CC BY-NC  4.0 license and further archived on figshare (DOI: [10.6084/m9.figshare.27063514](https://doi.org/10.6084/m9.figshare.27063514)).
+All R code in this repository is subject to the MIT license.

 ## Light dataset names